 “Once we’ve taken this step, we’ve set a precedent,” he said.
 “Every time we fragment [the North Woods] we run the risk of what the next guy on the steps is going to ask for when he knocks on the door.
 It makes me nervous.”

-The ruling said CMP’s project overall complies with the commission’s land-use standards, although it requires CMP to remove and in some cases add vegetation, assure emergency vehicles can get into the planned hydropower corridor and get applicable construction permits.
+The ruling confirms that the CMP’s project overall complies with the commission’s land-use standards, although it requires CMP to remove and in some cases add vegetation, assure emergency vehicles can get into the planned hydropower corridor and get applicable construction permits.